AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 ### Send an invitation {#send-invitation}

-Invite your partner organization to join Collaboration Starter directly through the user interface.
+Invite your partner organization to join Collaboration [!DNL Starter] directly through the user interface.

 To begin, navigate to the **[!UICONTROL Connect]** workspace and select the plus icon (![plus icon](/help/assets/icons/plus.png)) in the upper right corner.
 Then, select **[!UICONTROL Invite a collaborator]**.